 Policy & Advocacy

 Even as it was forming, the Alliance was engaged in the process of reviewing and revising California’s Direct Marketing regulations.
 Part of the process that led to the formation of the Alliance included rapidly gathering input from market managers and operators, building the Policy Working Group, and developing a report with recommendations for CDFA.
 We were actively engaged in the development of A.B.
-996 and expect to be engaged in the political process in 2014.
-This Working Group will continue to assess and respond to policies such as this and will also begin to make new policy recommendations.
+996 and expect to be engaged in the political process moving forward.
+For more information, visit our Policy Page.

 Best Practices & Professional Development